exiang/open_hub_wiki/Database.md

 $result = Individual::model()->findAll($criteria);
 ```

-or, if relations is defined in `Individual` model like this:
+Method 2 - or, if relations is defined in `Individual` model like this:
 ``` php
 public function relations()
 {